Suspension of properly certified food companies

 Meeting all requirements of the standard

-With this you think you have met all requirements and yet your certificate is suspended, how can this be the ?
+With this you think you have met all requirements and yet your certificate is suspended, how can this be the case?

 If this happens in one country, the global certifying body will immediately put all questionable processes on hold and thus also suspend your Food company.
 In case of any accreditation issues otherwise worldwide the right to audit is compromised.
 Of course, the certification body will want to resolve this issue as soon as possible, in its own interest for the global accreditation and ultimately also to keep the suspended as customers (less important for them) .